 Why are unplugged weddings a thing and should you have one?

 No wonder unplugged weddings are becoming a thing.
-Because it’s the antidote to all that.
+It’s the antidote to all that.

 But is an unplugged wedding right for you?